 The PPC Notes are unsecured debt obligations of PPC, are subordinate in right of payment to all secured debt of PPC and are also subordinate to all other debt of PPC that is unsecured but not expressly subordinated to the PPC Notes.
 As a result, interest and principal payments from PPC to the Fund on the PPC Notes (and, as a result, distributions from the Fund to Unitholders) are subordinate to and rank behind in priority to payments to third party lenders to PPC.
-See "Risk Factors - Risks Relating to the Fund's Structure and Securities - Debt Service" and "Risk Factors - Risks Relating to the Fund's Structure and Prior Ranking Indebtedness".
+See "Risk Factors - Risks Relating to Capital Structure and Securities - Debt Service" and "Risk Factors - Risks Relating to Capital Structure and Securities - Financial Leverage and Prior Ranking Indebtedness".